+C. Addition to the Ontario Register.
+Any property or grouping of properties surveyed at the intensive level pursuant to standards established by the California Office of Historic Preservation, and determined to meet the designation criteria for local historic landmarks or local historic districts set forth in Section 4.02.040 (Historic Preservation-Local Historic Landmark and Local District Designations, Historic Resource Tiering, and Architectural Conservation Areas) of this Development Code, shall be determined by the Approving Authority to be an "eligible" historic resource.

-- C. Removal of Eligible or Nominated Historic Resources from the Ontario Register.
-A historic resource eligible or nominated historic resource may be removed from the Ontario Register, as follows: - 1.
-Any historic resource listed on the Ontario Register may be removed by the Approving Authority if the resource has lost all historic and/or cultural significance due to a catastrophe causing a loss of integrity, or the resource has lost all historical and/or cultural significance due to extensive legally performed alteration(s), which has caused a loss of integrity after the property was initially surveyed. - 2.
-Any historic resource listed on the Ontario Register may be removed by the Approving Authority upon reevaluation of the resource at the request of the property owner, or upon initiation by the City, if the most recently prepared Historic Resource Survey evaluating the resource is more than 5 years old. - 3.
-The Historic Preservation Subcommittee shall evaluate a historic resource utilizing the designation criteria set forth in Paragraph 4.02.040.B.2 (Local Landmark Designation) of this Division.
+D. Removal of Eligible or Nominated Historic Resources from the Ontario Register.
+An eligible historic resource or a nominated historic resource may be removed from the Ontario Register, as follows:

+1. Any historic resource listed on the Ontario Register may be removed by the Approving Authority if the resource has lost all historic and/or cultural significance due to a catastrophe causing a loss of integrity, or the resource has lost all historical and/or cultural significance due to extensive legally performed alteration(s), which has caused a loss of integrity after the property was initially surveyed.

+2. Any historic resource listed on the Ontario Register may be removed by the Approving Authority upon reevaluation of the resource at the request of the property owner, or upon initiation by the City, if the most recently prepared Historic Resource Survey evaluating the resource is more than 5 years old.

+3. The Historic Preservation Subcommittee shall evaluate a historic resource utilizing the designation criteria set forth in Paragraph 4.02.040.B.2 (Local Landmark Designation) of this Division.
 Furthermore, when a historic resource is located within an eligible local historic district, the area or neighborhood shall also be evaluated using the designation criteria set forth in Paragraph 4.02.040.B.3 (Local Historic District Designation) of this Division, and shall be evaluated to determine if it contributes to the significance of the district.
-The Approving Authority may retain a noncontributing property within a proposed or potential historic district. - 4.
-Any reevaluation of a property shall be valid for a 5-year period. - D. Amending or Rescinding a Local Landmark, Local Historic District, or a Tier Designation from the Ontario Register.
-A local landmark, local historic district, or a tier designation may be amended or rescinded from the Ontario Register, if: - 1.
-It is discovered that the information relied upon by the Advisory Authority and/or Approving Authority in making the original designation, was erroneous or false; - 2.
-New information compromises the significance of a historic resource; - 3.
-The historic resource has been demolished, relocated, or removed; or - 4.
-The historic resource has been rendered ineligible for designation due to a catastrophic event, beyond the owner's control, which has destroyed the resource to the point where it is considered a hazard to the public health and safety, and the restoration of the resource is not feasible.
+The Approving Authority may retain a noncontributing property within a proposed or potential historic district.

+4. Any reevaluation of a property shall be valid for a 5-year period.

+E. Amending or Rescinding a Local Landmark, Local Historic District, or a Tier Designation from the Ontario Register.
+A local landmark, local historic district, or a tier designation may be amended or rescinded from the Ontario Register, if:

+1. It is discovered that the information relied upon by the Advisory Authority and/or Approving Authority in making the original designation, was erroneous or false;

+2. New information compromises the significance of a historic resource;

+3. The historic resource has been demolished, relocated, or removed; or

+4. The historic resource has been rendered ineligible for designation due to a catastrophic event, beyond the owner's control, which has destroyed the resource to the point where it is considered a hazard to the public health and safety, and the restoration of the resource is not feasible.